OMAC: A Holistic Optimization Framework for LLM-Based Multi-Agent Collaboration: Experiments

 We further experiment on jointly optimizing multiple dimensions with OMAC.
 Following the strategy outlined in Section \ref{sec:inf_comp}, we selectively incorporate the dimensions exhibiting the most substantial individual performance improvements into our multi-dimensional optimization process.
 Specifically, we experiment by jointly optimizing the two best-performing dimensions by individual optimization (which, across all tasks, correspond to the two functional dimensions), as well as pairing the best functional dimension with the best structural dimension.
 These selected dimensions are then iteratively optimized following the procedure illustrated in Section \ref{sec:multi_dim}, repeating for three iterations.

 Figure \ref{fig:mul_dim} presents the experimental results on arithmetic reasoning tasks.
 Similar trends were observed in code generation and general reasoning tasks, where the results are provided in Appendix \ref{sec:add_multi}.
 The figures clearly illustrate that iterative optimization of multiple dimensions \textbf{yields substantially larger performance improvements compared to optimizing only a single dimension} (e.g, improve from 2.9\% to 9.6\% in Figure~\ref{fig:mul_dim}).
 Furthermore, jointly optimizing dimensions that individually demonstrate the most significant improvements consistently yields greater benefits compared to optimizing suboptimal dimension pairs.
 This supports the effectiveness of our dimension-selection strategy for mitigating the computational overhead with multi-dimensional optimization.
-Additional experiments validating the iterative optimization design are reported in Appendix \ref{sec:add_multi}.
+Experiments validating the iterative optimization design are reported in Appendix \ref{sec:add_multi}.
+The results show that simultaneously optimizing multiple dimensions by asking the Contrastive Comparator to reason over multiple varying factors at once leads to significantly smaller performance gains and higher variance for OMAC.